MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/identifying-the-caller-from-the-server-thread.md

 ---
-title: Identifying the Caller From the Server Thread
+title: Identifying the Caller from the Server Thread
 description: Identifying the Caller From the Server Thread
 keywords: ["RPC debugging, identifying the caller"] ms.date: 05/23/2017